How to Spend a Week in Tuscany - A Local’s Itinerary

 Most visitors just come in for a quick photo with the tower, but the town has a charming medieval and Renaissance center that straddles the banks of the Arno River, near its mouth in marshlands on the Ligurian Sea.
 It’s quite nice and is worth a full day.

 Assuming you arrive around late morning, begin at the city’s main attractions, the Piazza Del Duomo, also known as Piazza dei Miracoli (Square of Miracles) and Campo dei Miracoli (Field of Miracles).
+This is where you’ll find a host of the monuments that have made Pisa famous:

 The Leaning Tower is one of four great medieval monuments on the square, all sheathed in white marble and creating a harmonic spectacle (provided you overlook the parade of visitors posing for photos to make it look like they are propping up the marble structure (or leaning against it, or kicking it, the antics seem endless).

-The Cattedrale, with many tiers and arches showing off an exuberant Arabic influence, is where Galileo Galilei discovered the law of perpetual motion when he observed the swing of a bronze chandelier while sitting through lengthy services in the vast interior.
+The cathedral, with many tiers and arches showing off an exuberant Arabic influence, is where Galileo Galilei discovered the law of perpetual motion when he observed the swing of a bronze chandelier while sitting through lengthy services in the vast interior.
 It’s also said the he came upon his law of falling bodies - an observation that all objects fall downward at the same force - by dropping balls off the adjacent tower.

-The Battistero, the largest baptistery in Italy, also leans distinctly, though less precipitously than its more famous neighbor.
+Il Battistero, the largest baptistery in Italy, also leans distinctly, though less precipitously than its more famous neighbor.
 Guards will periodically demonstrate the perfect acoustics of the round structure by breaking into song, producing a melodic phenomenon.

 In the Camposanto, laid out on soil the Crusaders brought back with them from the Holy Land, Pisa’s medieval nobles rest for eternity in sculpted sarcophagi lining a Gothic cloister, decorated in part with frescoes depicting the Last Judgement and other sobering themes.